layumi/DukeMTMC-reID_baseline/README.md

 # DukeMTMC-reID_baseline
 Here we provide ResNet-50 baseline training code on DukeMTMC-reID Dataset.
+You can download DukeMTMC-reID in https://github.com/layumi/DukeMTMC-reID_baseline.

 ## Installation
 1. Clone this repo